 - VMD, University of Pennsylvania School of Veterinary Medicine, 2010

 - MPH, Yale School of Public Health, 2011

 - Bullitt Environmental Fellow

 - PhD, UW School of Public Health, 2017

-For her dissertation, Fowler applied the One Health approach to study the occupational health and safety of animal workers.
+At the UW, Fowler became a Bullitt Environmental Fellow, assessing large-scale dairy practices in Washington state over four years and investigating issues affecting human, animal and environmental health.
+For her dissertation, she also applied the One Health approach to study the occupational health and safety of animal workers.
 She worked with veterinary clinics in the Seattle area to understand how and why physical injuries occurred on the job.

+In her free time at UW, Fowler volunteered at the Doney Memorial Pet Clinic, which offers free veterinary care.
+She also mentored two Native girls, ages 6 and 13, with the United Native American Educational Alliance’s Clear Sky Program.
 “As an underrepresented minority, both as a vet and as a public health researcher, I know how hard it can be when no one else looks like you,” said Fowler, a New Jersey native and first in her family to finish college.
-“I want to show these girls and others like them that they don’t have to look like everyone else.
+“I wanted to show these girls and others like them that they don’t have to look like everyone else.
 They have options for their future.”